Murder of Lakshmanananda Saraswati: Investigations

 The government announced a special investigative probe into the attack.

 The police arrested Pradesh Kumar Das, an employee of the Indian branch of World Vision, a Christian charity organisation, from Khadagpur while escaping from the district at Buguda.
 In another drive, two other persons, Vikram Digal and William Digal, were arrested from the house of Lal Digal, a local militant Catholic, from Nuasahi at Gunjibadi, Nuagaan.
 They have admitted to having joined a group of twenty-eight other assailants.

-On 28 August, a letter of denial was received by some media outlets, the VHP office in the Gajapati District of Orissa and the Bajrang Dal from a Maoist group.
-While the letter denied that the Central Committee of the Kotagarha branch of the Maoists had approved the attack, it claimed that some Maoists may have been bribed by Pano Catholics to launch the attack.
+On 28 August, a letter of denial, purportedly from the Kotagarha unit of the CPI-Maoist party was received by some news media and political organisations – the VHP office in the Gajapati district of Orissa and the Bajrang Dal.
+While the letter denied that the state central committee of the Maoists had approved the attack, it claimed that some Maoists may have been bribed by Pano Catholics to launch the attack.
+Maoist sympathisers of south Orissa also denied the role of CPI-Maoist in the murder that sparked off communal violence in the Kandhamnal district.
 Soon after the appearance of the aforementioned letter, Azad, a leader of the Maoist People's Liberation Guerrilla Army, claimed responsibility for the murder of Lakshmanananda.
 Azad was suspected by the police of leading the attack himself.
 On 9 September 2008 the Maoists, who work underground, made an official press release claiming responsibility for the killing of Saraswati.
-A few claims that Maoist sympathizers of south Orissa had initially denied the role of CPI-Maoist were made in the murder of VHP leaders that sparked off communal violence in Kandhamnal district.
-Communist Party of India (Maoist) leader Sabyasachi Panda claimed that they killed Swami Laxmanananda Saraswati and four of his disciples at his Jalespeta ashram on 23 August.
+Communist Party of India (Maoist) leader Sabyasachi Panda claimed that they killed Saraswati and four of his disciples at his Jalespeta ashram on 23 August.
 In March 2009 police arrested Central Committee and Politburo member of CPI (Maoist), Ashutosh Tudu for murder of Swami Laxmanananda.